 Who do you want in your innermost circle.
 Who are the people you are most comfortable with seeing you at your most vulnerable and potentially partially clothed most of the time if you’re breastfeeding.
 As you move outwards think about how others can help with things like errands, looking after older children, holding your baby so you can do something for yourself.

-No two women or babies experience the postnatal period in the same way but by having an idea of what to expect, you can begin to think about what support you might need.
+No one experiences the postnatal period in the same way but by having an idea of what to expect, you can begin to think about what support you might need.
 Some things can be planned for while others are unknown until after your baby arrives.
 Having a plan will help you feel more prepared and help you have the start to motherhood that you deserve!